cdapio/cdap/cdap-docs/developers-manual/source/index.rst

 .. _building-blocks: building-blocks/index.html

-- |building-blocks|_ This section covers **the two core abstractions in the Cask Data Application Platform: Data and Applications.** Data abstractions include Streams and Datasets.
-Application abstraction is accomplished using Flows, MapReduce, Spark, Workflows, and Services.
+- |building-blocks|_ This section covers **the two core abstractions in the Cask Data Application Platform: data and applications.** Data abstractions include streams and datasets.
+Application abstraction is accomplished using flows, MapReduce, Spark, workflows, and services.
 Details are provided on working with these abstractions to build Big Data applications.